Blue concrete is expensive but might be worth it in the right applications

-This yard started off as a pie shaped and wasn’t used at all my the homeowners.
-Trying to force a square patio would of given more “usable” space typically but it would also looked ill fit.
+This yard started off as pie shaped and wasn’t used at all by the homeowners.
+Trying to force a square patio would of given more “usable” space typically but it would also look ill fit.
 So I decided to go with a curved patio to create its own defined space in the yard.

 To go with the spanish mission style home I found unique concrete tiles that are handmade giving this patio an old world feel.
 The ‘hacienda’ color is a light tan and it is contrasted with a blue grey that compliments the blue concrete seat wall, counter top & sidewalk.
 They are imperfect but that is part of the charm; we tried as best to keep the grout spacing as even as possible.
 We choose a darker grout to define the pieces.
 A lighter grout would of blended them more.